skx/overseer/README.md

      $target must run $service [with $option_name $option_value] ..

-You can see what the available tests look like in [the example test-file](input.txt), and the protocol-handlers are also self-documenting so you can read example usage via:
+You can see what the available tests look like in [the example test-file](input.txt), and the protocol-handlers are also self-documenting which means you can view sample usage via:

      ~$ overseer examples [filter]